How do I become an intern?

 Is this a paid internship?

 No, although you have the option to raise financial support for yourself.
 Interns can raise $1768 per month plus travel expenses to and from Denver (must have receipts to be reimbursed).
 These funds are given straight to you as a salary and are subsequently taxed, like any other income.
 You will receive a W-2 at the end of the year.
 Many of our previous interns have come without raising financial support.
 If you choose to raise funds, please contact the Internship Director and she will assist you in the process.

 What expenses will I need to pay for?

-Typically, interns will need to pay for their own food, gas, bus passes, car insurance, entertainment, etc. Interns living “on the block” will receive free housing in one of our staff houses.
+Typically, interns will need to pay for their own food, gas, bus passes, car insurance, entertainment, etc. Cars are not required, but it may be expected that interns use their cars for ministry purposes if they have one.
+In those cases, interns will be reimbursed for gas.
+Summer interns receive housing on the Open Door block free of charge.
 Housing during Spring and Fall internships may or may not be available.

 How does housing work?

 Summer Interns are required to live on the ODM block, with limited exceptions.
 The cost is free for the duration of your stay.
 You will share a bedroom with other interns.
-You will not need to bring any furniture but please bring linens/pillow.
 You will have very limited personal space so please pack light!
 Fall and Spring interns may or may not have housing available to them on the ODM block.

 Will I need my own transportation?